andrew/ultimate-awesome/README.md

 - [awesome-few-shot-object-detection](https://github.com/lxn96/awesome-few-shot-object-detection) - Collect some papers and datastes about few-shot object detection for computer vision.
 - [awesome-python-blogs](https://github.com/mikeyny/awesome-python-blogs) - A curated list of Awesome Python Blogs and Newsletters for Python Developers and Newbies.
 - [awesome-gaussian-splatting](https://github.com/tomiwaAdey/awesome-gaussian-splatting) - A curated list of resources on Gaussian Splatting techniques, featuring seminal papers, cutting-edge research, practical implementations, and community discussions.
 Ideal for both beginners and experts.
+- [awesome-decentralized-database](https://github.com/recallnet/awesome-decentralized-database) - A curated list of awesome decentralized databases and related resources.
 - [awesome-elm-gamedev](https://github.com/rofrol/awesome-elm-gamedev) - A curated list of useful Elm tutorials, libraries and software for Game Development.
 Inspired by awesome list.
 Feel free to contribute.
 - [awesome-fastai](https://github.com/tmabraham/awesome-fastai) - A curated list of awesome fastai projects/blog posts/tutorials/etc.
-- [awesome-micro-expression-recognition](https://github.com/Vision-Intelligence-and-Robots-Group/awesome-micro-expression-recognition) - A GitHub repository about micro-expression recognition, micro-expression detection, and micro-expression analysis.
 - [awesome-psychology](https://github.com/weeeBox/awesome-psychology) - An awesome list of psychology courses, videos and books.
 Please, contribute!.
 - [awesome-tanstack-start](https://github.com/balastrong/awesome-tanstack-start) - A curated list of TanStack Start resources: articles, projects, videos and more.
 - [awesome-mechatronics](https://github.com/engyasin/awesome-mechatronics) - A list of awesome mechatronics books, courses and software.